dschmenk/sxToys/README.md

 # AstroImg
-Astronomy Capture and Image Viewing Application
+Astronomy Image Capture and Viewer Application

 Based on GCCD for Gnome 1.x